In most Western countries, we currently operate within a “linear economy.” You may have heard this buzzword before, but what does this actually mean?

 Think take-out Indian food, grocery shopping, spontaneous Starbucks trips, hydration for a hike- all of these are situations where you typically might use disposable (usually plastic) products.
 Let’s start simple:

 - Reusable bag.
 This one is essential!
 Keep some bags in the trunk of your car or by the front door by your keys so you always remember to grab them when you go shopping.
-I even like keeping a little foldable one like this one in my purse so it’s always handy-- they also stock them at most grocery stores.
+I even like keeping a little foldable one like this one in my purse so it’s always handy.

 - Reusable water bottles: It’s 2019, we’ve all read about the harms of plastic water bottles.
 For the environment, for our health, it’s time to hop on the reusable water bottle trend.
 Go for a glass or metal bottle to stay plastic-free.